Onion Granules Storage & Usage Guide: 10 Chef-Validated Techniques for Maximum Flavor

 Fresh onion vs onion granules substitution chart

-1. Slice onions thinly or grate them
+1. Slice onions thinly and blanch 60 seconds

 DIY onion granules making process